 This tops the list of food sources that contain high amounts of collagen.
 You can buy bone broth at the grocery store or make it yourself.
 To make bone broth at home, simply cook beef, pork, poultry, or fish bones in water.
 Most recipes call for simmering this bone-water mixture for several hours, which allows for the flavor to intensify and the collagen to be extracted.
 You can add vegetables (like onions, carrots, and celery) as well as herbs (such as rosemary and thyme) to amp up the nutrients and taste.
 You can follow this simple bone broth recipe if you want to try making it yourself.

 Because recipes vary, the nutrient content, including amount of collagen in bone broth, will differ.

 To recap, the food sources of collagen are fairly limited, as they come directly from animal sources.
 But what if you don’t eat beef, pork, poultry, or fish?
 Is there a vegetarian source of collagen?

 Let’s start with the basics first.
 Does plant-based collagen exist?
 Are there sources of plant-based collagen?
 Technically, vegetarian collagen sources don’t exist, since collagen is primarily found in animals and/or made by breaking down various plant based proteins (ex: pea protein or soy) and re-combining specific amino acids which mirror the amino acid structure of collagen.
-However, by eating foods that support collagen production in the body, such as foods high in vitamin C, copper and zinc you can reap the benefits of collagen—even if you’re vegan.
+However, by eating foods needed for collagen production in the body, such as foods high in vitamin C, copper and zinc you can reap the benefits of collagen—even if you’re vegan.†

 Foods That Support Collagen Production